AR2202/Colourful/Documentation.md

 transpiles the file at the provided filepath to an SKI expression and evaluates it to a reduced SKI expression

+`backtranspileFile <filepath>`

+transpiles the file at the provided filepath to an SKI expression, evaluates the SKI expression and transpiles the resulting SKI expression back to a colourful expression

 `transpile <input string>`

 transpiles the input string to an SKI expression